Personal Budget

 Common Budgeting Mistakes to Avoid

-3. Not Having an Emergency Fund: Without an emergency fund, unexpected expenses can ruin your budget.
-Start with a small goal, like saving $1,000 for emergencies, and build from there.
+3. Emergency funds do not exist: Without an emergency fund, unexpected expenditures can wreak havoc on your budget.
+Start with a small target of saving up $1,000 for emergencies and build from there.

 Share: